Technology Prize for Origin of Information

 “Information” is defined as digital communication between an encoder and a decoder, using agreed upon symbols.
 To date, no one has shown an example of a naturally occurring encoding / decoding system, i.e. one that has demonstrably come into existence without a designer.

-A private equity investment group is offering a technology prize for this discovery.
-We will financially reward and publicize the first person who can solve this; details to be announced with the release of the forthcoming book Evolution 2.0.
 To solve this problem is far more than an object of abstract religious or philosophical discussion.
 It would demonstrate a mechanism for producing coding systems, thus opening up new channels of scientific discovery.
 Such a find would have sweeping implications for Artificial Intelligence research.

 This would provide a solution to the most perplexing problem currently faced by the Origin Of Life field, namely the origin of coded information.
 How could the genetic code (or any coding system) come into being?
 This would represent a landmark discovery in the history of science and alter our fundamental understanding of the universe.